-Alternative Dispute Resolution Program
+Alternative Dispute Resolution

 The Alternative Dispute Resolution (ADR) Program provides a means for civil and domestic cases to be settled, which can many times be faster and less costly than the use of traditional court proceedings such as hearings and trials.
 The most common form of ADR used in this program is mediation, in which a neutral third party called a mediator meets confidentially with the parties.
 Sometimes their attorneys help them find common grounds of understanding which may lead to an acceptable solution to their dispute.